Wiki · Concept · Last reviewed June 25, 2026

 Open Weights and Licensing

 Llama is central to the distinction between open-weight AI and open-source AI.
-Many Llama models can be downloaded and modified, but Meta's license is not identical to a traditional open-source software license and includes use restrictions and special terms for very large commercial users.
+Many Llama models can be downloaded, run, modified, and redistributed, but Meta's license is a custom license, not a standard open-source software license.
+The Llama 4 license grants broad limited rights to use, reproduce, distribute, copy, create derivative works, and modify Llama materials, while also imposing attribution, acceptable-use, trademark, termination, and large-user conditions.

-The Open Source Initiative's Open Source AI Definition says an open-source AI system should provide enough information to use, study, modify, and share the system, including model parameters and sufficient information about training data.
-Llama releases provide important artifacts, including weights, model cards, code, and tooling, but do not provide full training-data disclosure or unrestricted permissions for all uses.
+The Open Source Initiative's Open Source AI Definition says an open-source AI system should provide enough information to use, study, modify, and share the system, including parameters, code, and sufficient information about training data.
+Llama releases provide important artifacts, including weights, model cards, tooling, and policy documents, but they do not provide full training-data disclosure or unrestricted permissions for all uses.

 Why It Matters